-- Inspectors will transmit copies of Inspection Reports to owners and operators within 10 business days of the site visit, including instances when an inspection was not fully completed due to owner or operator refusal, unavailability or biosecurity issues. - Inspectors (or administrative staff) will scan or save all completed Inspection Reports (including those partially completed for access refusal or biosecurity reasons) to PDF format and retain all Inspection Report files on a secure network that can be accessed on demand and upon request from any of the organizations identified in Section I. - 3.
+- 1. Inspectors will transmit copies of Inspection Reports to owners and operators within 10 business days of the site visit, including instances when an inspection was not fully completed due to owner or operator refusal, unavailability or biosecurity issues. - Inspectors (or administrative staff) will scan or save all completed Inspection Reports (including those partially completed for access refusal or biosecurity reasons) to PDF format and retain all Inspection Report files on a secure network that can be accessed on demand and upon request from any of the organizations identified in Section I. - 3.
 A physical copy of all Inspection Reports, including attachments such as photographs, as applicable, may be retained by DEP regional offices and CCDs at their respective offices. - 4.
-The inspector (or administrative staff) will input the data elements of the Inspection Report into the Excel spreadsheet named Bay Agricultural Inspection Log within 10 business days of a complete initial inspection, unavailability of an owner or operator to conduct an inspection, non-completion of an inspection due to biosecurity, and refusal to participate in an inspection.
+The inspector (or administrative staff) should input the data elements of the Inspection Report, to include geospatial location of the inspection, into the PracticeKeeper Inspection Module within 10 business days of a complete initial inspection, unavailability of an owner or operator to conduct an inspection, non-completion of an inspection due to biosecurity, and refusal to participate in an inspection.

-In addition to the data elements of the Inspection Report, the Bay Agricultural Inspection Log will be used to track deadlines and the receipt of required plans.
-For example, if an operation did not have an Ag E&S Plan and 90 calendar days was provided to submit the Plan, the inspector will record the data elements of the initial inspection within 10 business days of the inspection, and update that inspection record in the spreadsheet once the plan is received.
+In addition to the data elements of the Inspection Report, the PracticeKeeper system will be used to the receipt of required plans.
+For example, if an operation did not have an Ag E&S Plan and 90 calendar days was provided to submit the Plan, the inspector should record the data elements of the initial inspection within 10 business days of the inspection, and update the information contained within PracticeKeeper (i.e. under Inspection Module Follow-Up Actions, Attachments, Conservation/NM Modules, etc.).